 1,360,000 options were cancelled during the year ended June 30, 2023.
+No new options has been granted in quarter 1 of current financial year.

 All option grant valuations during the financial period have been determined using the Black-Scholes option pricing model with the following weighted average assumptions: